yoanmalie/d8-theming-guide/javascript/javascript.md

 ### jQuery

 Drupal 8 doesn't load any additional scripts by default.
-This also means that a library like [jQuery is not included](https://www.drupal.org/node/1541860) on every page any more.
-This is mostly due to performance reasons:

-You have to declare jQuery (or any other core library) as a dependency for your script in order to use it.
+This means that [jQuery is not included](https://www.drupal.org/node/1541860) on every page any more.
+This is mostly due to performance reasons: you don't need jQuery on every page, so Drupal should only load it when needed.
+In order to use jQuery, you have to declare jQuery (or any other core library) as a dependency for your script.
 In the early stages of Drupal 8, this was done using `hook_library_info`.
 Since this was one of the last remaining hooks in Drupal 8, it got [replaced by a `*.libraries.yml` file](https://www.drupal.org/node/2201089).

 > Since Drupal 8 does not support IE8 - and below - and because Javacript has evolved, [you might not need jQuery](http://youmightnotneedjquery.com/).
 If however you do want to use jQuery, make sure to look up the [best practices](http://lab.abhinayrathore.com/jquery-standards/) for using jQuery.